 Why the rankings?

 With the huge diversity of MBA offerings nowadays, business school prospects look for data-driven decisions when selecting where to study.
-Post-MBA career prospects and ROI are important factors for most of the MBA-bound executives.
+Post-MBA career prospects and ROI are important factors for most MBA-bound professionals.
 Finally, the brand reputation gained by being listed in a ranking can be essential for some career paths.
 Not all, however.

 Is this “your” ranking?

-Access MBA advises business school aspirants to gain in-depth understanding of the methodology behind each ranking before deciding whether what it measures actually counts for their MBA selection.
+Start by gaining an in-depth understanding of the methodology behind each ranking before deciding whether what it measures actually counts for your MBA selection.

 What is there for you in the Financial Times MBA rankings?

-The Financial Times rankings of management programmes are among the most renowned in the global business education field.
-From full-time MBA programmes to two-week courses to improve your management skills, the newspaper lists the best programmes based on a set of strict criteria.
+The Financial Times publishes rankings that span everything from full-time MBA programmes to two-week courses to improve your management skills, listing the best programmes based on a set of strict criteria.
 The rankings carry so much weight because the Financial Times is one of the world’s premier business newspapers, commanding strong loyalty from its readers.

 The Financial Times publishes seven rankings annually, relating to MBA, EMBA, Master in Finance, Master in Management, and Online MBA programmes, as well as non-degree executive education courses.
 There is also a ranking of top European Business Schools.
-Additionally, the newspaper publishes rankings of top MBAs for entrepreneurship, top MBAs for finance, and top MBAs for women.
+Previously, the newspaper also published rankings of top MBAs for entrepreneurship, top MBAs for finance, and top MBAs for women.

-Below is a description of each of the Financial Times’ four main rankings related to MBA programmes and the one related to the Masters in Management.
+Below is a description of each of the Financial Times’ five main rankings related to MBA programmes and the one related to the Masters in Management.

 The FT Global MBA Ranking

-The Financial Times Global MBA Ranking is published at the end of January every year and features the world’s best 100 full-time MBA programmes.
-To be eligible for inclusion in the ranking, schools must be accredited by EQUIS or the AACSB.
+The Financial Times Global MBA Ranking is published in February every year and features the world’s best 100 full-time MBA programmes.
+To be eligible for inclusion in the FT MBA ranking, schools must be accredited by EQUIS or the AACSB.

 Information from schools is also collected.
 School criteria include the diversity of the staff, board members, and students by gender and nationality, and the MBA’s international reach.
 For gender criteria, schools with a 50/50 composition score highest.